-Nephron 2016;132(suppl1):289-294 DOI: 10.1159/000444827
+Nephron 2017;137(suppl1):327-332 DOI: 10.1159/000481377

-UK Renal Registry 18th Annual Report: Appendix A The UK Renal Registry Statement of Purpose
+UK Renal Registry 19th Annual Report: Appendix A The UK Renal Registry Statement of Purpose

 - 1. Executive summary - 2.
 Introduction - 3.
 Statement of intent - 4.
 Relationships of the UK Renal Registry - 5.
 The role of the UK Renal Registry for patients - 6.
 The role of the UK Renal Registry for nephrologists - 7.
-The role of the UK Renal Registry for Trust managers - 8.
-The role of the UK Renal Registry for commissioners of healthcare - 9.
-The role of the UK Renal Registry for national quality assurance schemes - 10.
+The role of the UK Renal Registry for trust managers - 8.
+The role of the UK Renal Registry for commissioning - 9.
+The role of the UK Renal Registry in national quality assurance schemes - 10.
 References

-- 1.6 The UKRR provides data to Trusts, commissioning authorities and the European Renal Association European Dialysis and Transplant Association (ERA-EDTA) Registry. - 1.7 The development of the UKRR is open to influence from all interested parties, including clinicians, Trusts, commissioning authorities, patient groups, researchers and academics. - 1.8 The UKRR is non-profit making and has a registered charitable status through the Renal Association.
+- As part of its core activities, the UKRR provides data to hospital trusts, commissioning authorities and the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Registry. - The development of the UKRR is open to influence from all interested parties, including clinicians, hospital trusts, commissioning authorities, patient groups, researchers and academics. - The UKRR is non-profit making and has a regis-1.8 tered charitable status through the Renal Association.